-The first thing that matters on a website is its appearance.
+The first thing that matters in web design essentials, is the website’s appearance.
 That’s the first thing a visitor notices when coming across the website, which is why web design is indispensably important.

-The idea of trendy design appeared a long time ago, and it evolved simultaneously with technology improvements and consumerism.
-The final result of this process is what we call ‘mature technology’, and its design has nothing to do with how design looked back in 90s.
+The idea of trendy design appeared a long time ago, and it evolved simultaneously with technological improvements and consumerism.
+The final result of this process is what we call ‘mature technology’, and its design has nothing to do with how design looked back in the 1990s.

-To start with, design has to be responsive on multiple high-tech mobile gadgets (iPhones, iPads, screen cell phones, notebooks, etc).
+To start with effective web design tips, design has to be responsive on multiple high-tech mobile gadgets (iPhones, iPads, screen cell phones, notebooks, etc).
 Secondly, it has to be intuitive enough to invoke a social network feeling, and creative enough to satisfy all needs, tastes, and efficiency expectations.

 Basically, the final result should look nice and perform even better, which makes us think of few essential points no web designer should let out of control: